Do I have to obtain employees' consent in order to collect their personal data?

 Employees have the right to revoke consent at any time by submitting a request to the employer.
 The revocation does not apply in cases where the processing is required by law or by contract.

 Under Law 1581 of 2012, explicit consent must be obtained prior to processing sensitive personal data, unless the processing is required by law or necessary for the establishment/execution/defense of a right in a legal proceeding.
+Sensitive personal data is considered to be data which affects the privacy of the individual or which could result in discrimination if improperly used.
 Sensitive personal data includes information that reveals: race/ethnicity, political orientation, religious/philosophical beliefs, membership in a trade union/social/political/human rights organization, and health/sexual/biometric information.
 Employees must be informed that they are not required to authorize the processing of their sensitive personal data.

 When requesting consent to process personal data, employees must be clearly and expressly informed: